Loading

 Before you remove anything, get clarity on “why” local admin exists in the first place.
 Most admin rights were granted years ago for a one-time install and never removed.

-Keep the list tight: IT, a small number of power users with a documented need, and specific roles that require elevated tools.
+Keep the list tight with IT, a small number of power users with a documented need and specific roles that require elevated tools.

 When you remove local admin rights, productivity depends on how fast legitimate requests get handled.